There are few things as elementally important as clean air.

 1) The Airpura T600 HEPA Air Purifier employs similar technology to Austin and is mostly targeted towards smoke, so if you’re a smoker this is one to consider.
 They are a bit pricier than Austin.

 2) IQAir HealthPro Plus Air Purifier is another filter that meets our criteria, but it is also more expensive than Austin, and made for smaller spaces.
+Without a doubt, the IQ Air has a slick looking design, but on the whole, we think Austin offers more for less money.

 There are other decent air purification systems out there.
 Some are very slick looking, some have interesting bells and whistles.
 But other than the ones that produce ozone, any filter is better than having no filter at all.
 We like the Austin because of the combination of proven robust filtering technology, quality construction, versatility, and price point.
 Maia just put one in her house, and she loves it.